Path spaces of pushouts: Outlook

 The zigzag construction suggests several directions for future research.
 On the one hand one might look for direct applications.
 We have presented some applications, but expect there to be many others.
 It is natural to ask when we get stable splitting in the zigzag construction, and relatedly one might look for a description of (co)homology.
 The fact that the zigzag construction describes path spaces of pushouts as sequential colimits of \emph{pushouts} suggests that it could be iterated, to obtain results about iterated loop spaces of pushouts.
 This would perhaps be especially interesting in homotopy type theory, where not many qualitative results about higher identity types of pushouts are known.

 On the other hand one might look for generalisations.
 Classically, in spaces, models are known for $\Omega^n \Sigma^n X$~\cite{milgram,gils}.
 It remains to be understood if such models can also be described in homotopy type theory, or something like the elementary setting of this paper.
 Relatedly, one might wonder if it is possible to explain higher-dimensional versions of the Blakers--Massey theorem using a generalisation of the zigzag construction.
-Yet another direction for generalisation would be to look for descriptions of pushouts of $(\infty,1)$-categories as opposed to $\infty$-groupoids.
+Yet another direction for generalisation would be to look for descriptions of pushouts of $\infty$-categories as opposed to $\infty$-groupoids.

 Any argument presented in homotopy type theory suggests the possibility of formalisation in a proof assistant.
-At the time of writing, no such formalisation has been carried out, but we believe it would be feasible and worthwhile.
+A version of the zigzag construction has been formalised and proven correct by Vojtěch Štěpančík in \texttt{agda-unimath}~\cite{agda-unimath}, but most of the results in this paper remain unformalised at the moment.